How Having a Thrifty Lifestyle Can Open Up Your Spending Possibilities

 - clothes $1,030

-- car payment $6,276
+- car payment $6,756

-Other small things that we do is that we don’t buy books, we always go to the Library.
+Other small things that we do is that we don’t buy books, we always go to the library.
 My regular job lets me bring home ugly produce that is perfectly fine to eat, but just not so cute.
 We hardly use subscriptions (we have Amazon Prime, and Netflix).
 Finding lots of small but really easy ways to cut back add up to significant savings!

 This is our most prized splurge!
 When we go on vacation, we go big!
 BUT we plan strategically!
 This past year we spent two weeks at Walt Disney World (yes, some of you will think that’s crazy, and that’s okay).
 But we have mindfully planned and saved for this for a long time.
 We also make sure that we are smart with the money that we spend there as well.

-We did put it all on a credit card, Disney Chase Visa gets you 2% cash back.
+We did put it all on a credit card, Disney Chase Visa gets you 2% cashback.
 Also, at retail places and a majority of restaurants, they give you an immediate 10% off at the register.
 Then when we got home, we paid off the credit card in full, with the money from our sinking fund.
 We then use the money earned from the 2% cash back to pay for our annual maintenance fees for our Disney Vacation Club contract.

 If you aren’t familiar with DVC, it’s Disney’s version of a timeshare, yet tweaked a little bit.
 The cost of the contract has already been paid for by prior trips, so we basically paid next to nothing for our resort room.
 If you’re curious about DVC, The DIS is one of my favorite places to get all the current info, and has very active forums!
 They also have a great podcast, The DIS Unplugged with quite a few episodes specifically about DVC.

 I have also been saving for a solo vacation.
 I am naturally a very introverted person, and I need my alone time.
 Some of you may get this, while some of you crave the energy and fun that comes from being with lots of family & friends.
 This is another example of how we are all different.
-I have been saving money for a solo trip, and this past fall I saw a trip come up that is tip top on my bucket list.
+I have been saving money for a solo trip, and this past fall I saw a trip come up that is tip-top on my bucket list.
 A yoga retreat in Greece in July of 2019.
 I am SO EXCITED!

-At the end of the day, it is essential to focus your spending on what is truly important to you.
+It is essential to focus your spending on what is truly important to you.
 I want to remind you how we are all individuals, and what is important to one person will not be as important to another.
 No judgment.